ninoloid/nodemon/README.md

 # nodemon

+## ini perubahan

 nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.

-nodemon does **not** require *any* additional changes to your code or method of development. nodemon is a replacement wrapper for `node`.
+nodemon does **not** require _any_ additional changes to your code or method of development. nodemon is a replacement wrapper for `node`.
 To use `nodemon`, replace the word `node` on the command line when executing your script.

 [![NPM version](https://badge.fury.io/js/nodemon.svg)](https://npmjs.org/package/nodemon)
 [![Backers on Open Collective](https://opencollective.com/nodemon/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/nodemon/sponsors/badge.svg)](#sponsors)